 - Police may frisk or search anyone that they believe to be armed, including passengers.
 Remember, it is vital that you comply with the police officer’s request.
 Take notes on the situation and get any witness statements that you can to support your account.

 - If you are injured, ensure that photographs are taken as quickly as possible, but seek medical attention first before collecting any evidence that is needed by your lawyer.

 If your traffic stop is due to a suspected OVI, the police may require you to take a physical or chemical test to determine your sobriety.

 - Refusal to take a test, after a suspected OVI, could result in your license being suspended immediately.
 We do want you to remember that you have the right to refuse a breath or urine test, despite the officer’s insistence.
 If a warrant is obtained for a blood sample, we recommend that you comply

 - If your license is suspended for lack of cooperation, your attorney can appeal the suspension in court

 - Your attorney can appeal this license suspension for you, in court, and may even be able to appeal even if you have failed a breath or urine test

 - If you have previous OVI offenses, there may be increased penalties and consequences if convicted.
-An experienced attorney may not be able to save you from all of these consequences, but they can work to minimize the impact to your life and liberty
+An experienced attorney may not be able to save you from all of these consequences, but they can work to minimize the impact on your life and liberty

 We proudly serve the following communities throughout Central and Southeastern Ohio: